 By posting bail, a defendant will be released from jail and then may work on making his or her defense.
 A court judge will set the bail amount within 48 hours of the arrest.
 The court judge will also establish a set of conditions that will apply to the defendant’s release.

 On all cases, paying bail ensures that the defendant will appear in court on the scheduled dates.
 The defendant must comply with this written promise and must do so from the time of their release until their court date appearance.

 A defendant can post bail themselves in the form of cash.
 They may also arrange for a bond through a connecticut bail bonds company.

 We Are Available 24/7

 We’re available to help you out 24 hours a day, 7 days a week.
 That means that no matter what time of day or night your arrest takes place, we’re here to make sure that you’re bailed out and can get back to the critical tasks that you need to take care of.

-Enjoy the Flexibility & Convenience with Our Bail Bonds Hartford CT Service
+Enjoy the Flexibility & Convenience with Our Bail Bonds Windsor CT Service

 If you have limited mobility, at work, out of town, we also provide great alternatives.
 Our fillable online forms, allow our clients to post a bail bonds at the comfort of their home or office.

 All of our bail bond agents maintain a high level of professionalism.
 We’re there to support you and are on your side throughout the whole process.
 We make it so that you can ask questions comfortably and put your faith in a team that truly cares about getting you your bail.

 A common questions that we hear, and an excellent question to ask: when posting a bail for yourself or a loved one, do you get your bail bonds money back?